mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 The `uri` field needs the MongoDB Connection string to be added, including your credentials.
 If you already have a MongoDB Atlas cluster running (e.g. that have previously used as part of this workshop), you should use it for this exercise - otherwise you will need to create your own.

-To find your connection string, you will have to go to your cluster's page and click on the "Connect" button,
+To find your connection string, you will have to go to your cluster's page and click on the "Connect" button:

 > <img src="./images/connect.png" height="150">